Sashkan/Sashkan/README.md

 ⚐ Based in Paris

-ϟ Currently working at capsule
+ϟ Currently working at Station F

 ϟ Recently came back from SE Asia